Forestry Subsidy Program

 Ash chemical treatment:

-Large trees:10-inch DSH (diameter at standard height) or greater.
-At this time, The city is only providing financial support for injections on large ash trees.
+Large trees: 10-inch DSH (diameter at standard height) or greater. *At this time The City is only providing financial support for injections on large ash trees.

 Treatments:

-• Systemic Trunk injection.
-Subsidy covers cost match, up to $500.
+• Subsidy covers 100% of costs up to $500.

-• Other Ash chemical treatment: soil drench, bark spray.
-Subsidy covers 50% of costs up to $500.
+• Subsidy covers 50% of costs up to $500.

 New Tree Plantings: